THE ART OF FLAVOR: CHEF MARK HOLLEY

 After three years of Holley’s participating in Black Restaurant Week, Mark is committed to still participating in the 2018 edition, despite Holley’s physical location closing shortly after Hurricane Harvey.

 When you work as long as Mark has in the kitchen, you learn a lot about food and even more about life.
-One theme that Mark believes reigns true in both is the need for your passion and purpose to always be in sync.
+One theme that Mark believes reigns true in both is the need for your passion and purpose to always be in sync, whether you be one of the restaurants based in Pier Market, or anywhere else around the world.
 For

 Mark – his love of food, minority entrepreneurship, and seeing adequate representation in the food space provide the perfect balance of passion and purpose to keep the tasty dishes coming.